Heather Tanner: Wiltshire Village

-Wiltshire Village is a thinly disguised description of the village life and countryside surrounding the Tanners' home.
-The subject of the book Kington Borel takes its name from a compound of their own village, Kington Langley, and the neighbouring parish of Langley Burrell (named after the Borel family who held the estate and manor in Norman times).
-First published in 1939, the book has been the most widely admired and frequently reprinted fruit of the couple’s creative collaboration.
-Heather Tanner’s text and Robin Tanner’s etchings and pen drawings distil all that is picturesque in the rural landscape of North-West Wiltshire.
+Wiltshire Village, published in 1939, is a thinly disguised description of the village life and countryside surrounding the Tanners' home.
+The subject of the book, Kington Borel, takes its name from a compound of their own village, Kington Langley, and the neighbouring parish of Langley Burrell (named after the Borel family who held the estate and manor in Norman times).
+Heather 's text and Robin's etchings and pen drawings reflect the picturesque rural landscape of north-west Wiltshire.
 Featuring history, culture, crafts and wildlife, Wiltshire Village embraces much of the Tanners' aesthetic and ethical creed as the celebration of traditional rural crafts and community is underpinned by a rejection of militarism, blood sports and the conservative outlook of feudal England; a creed in keeping with that of their hero William Morris.

 Woodland Plants

 In many ways a companion volume for Wiltshire Village, the Tanners similarly started to collate the materials for Woodland Plants during the early years of the Second World War, although the completed project was not published until 1981.
 It has been suggested that the manuscript was lost under the Tanners' bed for 17 years.
 The Tanners were keen amateur botanists and counted their original copy of James Sowerby’s 37-volume English Botany (1790–1814) as one of their most treasured possessions.
 Woodland Plants is an account of local plants' uses, lore and presence in literature.
-Robin Tanner was keen to produce the detailed drawings from sketches made in situ, mostly within a few miles of their home such as in the Weavern Valley and at Bird's Marsh and Thickwood.
-In an epilogue, Heather reflects upon the way that the forty years gestation of the book enabled them to observe and reflect upon the environmental damage that took place during the intervening period, but also, more positively, the emergence of ecological awareness.
+Robin Tanner produced the detailed drawings from sketches made in situ, mostly within a few miles of their home, such as in the Weavern (Bybrook) valley and at Bird's Marsh and Thickwood.
+In an epilogue, Heather reflects upon the way that the forty-year gestation of the book enabled them to observe and reflect upon the environmental damage that took place during the intervening period, but also, more positively, the emergence of ecological awareness.

 A Country Alphabet

-The preface to A Country Alphabet indicates that this work was a collaborative project shared between Heather who wrote the text and Robin who designed the letters.
+The preface to A Country Alphabet indicates that this work was a collaborative project between Heather who wrote the text and Robin who designed the letters.
 'As a drawing was finished Heather would contemplate it as she went about the daily chores, now and then scribbling an idea on the nearest piece of paper.'
 Their friends the publishers Frances and Nicolas MacDowall at Old Stile Press contributed creatively towards the feel of the book through their experimentation and selection of typefaces, paper and pagination when it was first published as a limited hand-printed edition in 1984.
-This resulted in an extremely tactile volume both in its content with its sensory celebration of physical things and in A Country Alphabet’s feel and physical appearance as an artefact in its own right.
+This resulted in a tactile volume both in its content with its sensory celebration of physical things and in A Country Alphabet’s feel and physical appearance as an artefact in its own right.